rmontag-uw/libSALT/README.md

-# testing-platform-library
+# libSALT
-The C# library for the saline tank neural device testing platform
+The C# library for the S.A.L.T platform